-Thoroughbred vs. Harness Racing
+Thoroughbred Racing vs. Harness Racing

 In horse racing, there are two major types – Thoroughbred and Harness.
 There are a couple of major differences between these two types of racing.